This is the multi-page printable view of this section. Click here to print.

 • Unzip the archive to some local path on your computer.
 It’s recommended not to extract it to a network drive.

-• Open a terminal in the extracted archive and run ./tinyrange login.
+• Open a terminal in the extracted archive and run ./tinyrange login or tinyrange login on Windows.

 • Once you see the tinyrange:~# type exit.